srinathdama/CSC413_Project/README.md

-Instructions For each method are given in each folder's Readme.md.
+Instructions to train each method are given in each folder's Readme.md